 The Jerusalem Center is Brigham Young University’s center for study in Jerusalem.
-Students enroll through the BYU campus in Provo, Utah, travel to the Holy Land, and live in the center for programs that last for approximately four months.
+Students enroll through the BYU campus in Provo, Utah, travel to the Holy Land, and live in the Center for programs that last approximately four months.
 Students study a core curriculum that focuses on Old and New Testament, ancient and modern Near Eastern studies, and language (Hebrew and Arabic).
-Classroom study is built around field trips that cover the length and breadth of the Holy Land, as well as travel to Jordan and Turkey.
+Classroom study is built around field trips that cover the length and breadth of the Holy Land, as well as travel to Jordan and to either Egypt or Greece.

 The Center itself is a beautiful building on Mount Scopus overlooking the Mount of Olives, the Kidron Valley, and the Old City.
 The 125,000-square-foot, eight-level structure is set amid five acres of beautifully landscaped gardens.
 The first five levels (moving up from the lowest level) provide dormitory and apartment space for up to 160 students.
 Dormitory rooms accommodate four people with ample study space and a private bath.
 Each of these rooms has a patio overlooking the Old City.
 The sixth level houses a cafeteria, classrooms, computer facilities, and a gymnasium.
 Administrative and faculty offices are located on the seventh level, as is a 250-seat auditorium.
 The main entry is on the eighth level, which also contains a spectacular recital and special events auditorium with organ, lecture rooms, general and reserve libraries, offices, a domed theater, and a learning resource area.

 The facilities at the Jerusalem Center are available only to full-time students formally enrolled in a BYU Jerusalem Center program.
-The following is information for those who would like to visit the Center:
+The following is information for visitors:

 Individuals of any faith, whether permanent residents of Israel, expatriate residents, or visitors to the area, are invited to visit the Jerusalem Center.
 Tours of the building and grounds are provided to visitors Wednesday through Friday every half hour from 10:00 a.m. to 11:30 a.m. and again from 2:00 to 3:30 p.m.
 The tour includes a brief video, a short organ recital in the Center's magnificent Upper Auditorium, and a tour of public areas and the Jerusalem Center gardens.
 To schedule a tour, or to obtain information on tour availability, please contact the hosting staff at the Jerusalem Center by calling 011 (international dialing), 972 (country code), 2 (city code), 626-5666 (local number).